Derek-Funk/springboard-derek-funk/capstone-1-million-song-dataset/README.md

 ## 1.3 - Datasets
 There are 3 variations of the Million Song Dataset, which I will abbreviate as MSD going forward:
-1. Dataset #1 - A subset of the MSD (10,000) available via BitTorrent download
+1. A subset of the MSD (just 10,000 songs) available via BitTorrent download.
+I will call this the <b>BitTorrent subset</b>.
-2. Dataset #2 - The same subset available on AWS as an EBS volume
+2. The same subset as above except available on AWS as an EBS volume.
+I will call this the <b>AWS subset</b>.
-3. Dataset #3 - The full MSD also available as an AWS EBS volume
+3. The full MSD also available as an AWS EBS volume.
+I will call this the <b>AWS MSD</b>.

-Dataset #1 (BitTorrent subset) is available on [Academic Torrents](https://academictorrents.com/details/e0b6b5ff012fcda7c4a14e4991d8848a6a2bf52b).
-The MSD subset includes a sample of 10,000 songs that amounts to about 3 GB (1% of the full MSD).
+The <b>BitTorrent subset</b> is available on [Academic Torrents](https://academictorrents.com/details/e0b6b5ff012fcda7c4a14e4991d8848a6a2bf52b).
+This subset of randomly sampled 10,000 songs amounts to about 3 GB (1% of the full MSD).
+This dataset was used as a prototype pipeline using a local MySQL database as the destination.
+Section 2 walks through this local pipeline.

+The <b>AWS subset</b> is available

 # 2 - Local Pipeline with BitTorrent and MySQL

+# 2.1 Local Pipeline Architecture

 # 3 - Cloud Pipeline with AWS S3 and Azure SQL

+# 3.1 Cloud Pipeline Architecture

 # 4 - Future Improvements